-This information is provided as required by U. S. Environmental Protection Agency & Illinois Environmental Protection Agency.
-The many terms and acronyms used in the following paragraphs are defined below.
-If you have any questions or want to know where to find additional information about our water supply, contact Ken Gardner, Utilities Superintendent, at ken.gardner@northbrook.il.us or 847-664-4113.
+This information is provided as required by United States Environmental Protection Agency (USEPA) and Illinois Environmental Protection Agency (IEPA).
+Northbrook tests its water routinely for more than 120 different contaminants.
+This report lists only those regulated substances showing some level of detection.
+All of these were within USEPA/IEPA water quality standards.
+If you have any questions or want to know where to find additional information about our water supply, contact Utilities Superintendent Joseph Rizzo at joseph.rizzo@northbrook.il.us or 847-664-4139.